OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 The first step here is an **Azure PowerShell Script**.
 The step should be configured to run on the Octopus Server, it doesn't require a role at this point.

-The script will query Azure to check for the existence of the target Resource Group and create the Resource Group, the App Service Plan and the Web App, if required.
-We are also setting an expiry date using a *Tag* on the Resource Group, which will be used later in the tear down project.
+The script will query Azure to check for the existence of the target Resource Group and create the Resource Group, the App Service Plan, and the Web App if required.
+We are also setting an expiry date using a *Tag* on the Resource Group, which will be used later in the teardown project.

 The last line in the script is the magic that allows our next step to work, it will create a new **Azure Web App Target** in the Octopus server and assign it a role of *QATest*.
 The last parameter will allow the command to create or update an existing target that matches on name.